Build-Week-Donor-Management/BE/README.md

 23	put (/donate/donation/:id)
 { description: '$5000 for Feed the Children', money: 1, value: 321, location: 'Feed the children campaign', date: '2019-09-21',donorid: 1 }
-minimum need to change at least one of the above key values 24	put (/donate/donor/:id)
+minimum need to change at least one of the above key values

+24	put (/donate/donor/:id)
 { name: 'Waldo Wayne', email: 'waldo@waldo.com', phone: '212-555-5555', address: '123 Park Lane, Geneva, WI', comdate: '2019-09-21', comtype: 'phone' }
-minimum need to change at least one of the above key values 25	put (/donate/member/:id)
+minimum need to change at least one of the above key values

+25	put (/donate/member/:id)
 { username: 'user1', password: 'something', type: 'board',email: 'waldo@waldo.com',phone: '212-555-5555',address: '123 Park Lane, Geneva, WI' }
-minimum need to change at least one of the above key values 26	put (/donate/campaign/:id)
+minimum need to change at least one of the above key values

+26	put (/donate/campaign/:id)
 {name: 'Save the Whales', description: 'Stop people from killing whales', goal: 1000000 }
-minimum need to change at least one of the above key values 27	put (/donate/campaign/donation/:id)
+minimum need to change at least one of the above key values

+27	put (/donate/campaign/donation/:id)
 { donationid: 1, campaignid: 2 }
 minimum need to change at least one of the above key values

+Suggested register and login calls to database

+  (Some where else in your code you would have made a request object like this) req = {username: username, password: password}
+  (Some where else in your code you would have made a type like this) type = 'user'

+ axios.post('https://donation-management.herokuapp.com/donate/register/'+type ,req,res)
+.then (data =>
+        {
+          console.log('data',data)
+        localStorage.setItem('token', data.data.token)
+      }
+    )

+ axios.post('https://donation-management.herokuapp.com/donate/login' ,req,res)
+.then (data =>
+        {
+          console.log('data',data)
+        localStorage.setItem('token', data.data.token)
+      }
+    )

+Suggested for other calls to database

+  (Some where else in your code you would have made a request object like this)  req = {"goal": "99998"}
+  (Some where else in your code you would have made an id like this)  id = 1

+                const authorization = localStorage.getItem('token')
+                      await axios.putt(url+'/donate/campaign/'+id,
+                      { headers: { Authorization: authorization } }
+                      ,res)
+                      .then (data =>
+                        {
+                          setData(data.data)
+                       }
+                    )